abcnorio/aas-mult/Readme.md

 - If one finds good anchor points ie. a suitable profile, save it as a `.json` with a proper filename.
 Now anchor points are saved.
 - Proceed to tweak the lower and upper bounds of each parameter in the GUI to get a feeling what is within a personal accepted tolerance space.
 For some parameters this can make a huge difference, for others less, and some more one may not want to change at all.
 - Try the script for one or two images (videos) but with at least 10 or more variations.
 Compare the output for visible changes.
 If there are no real changes visible, go back to the sheet and increase e.g. the lower and upper bounds.
 If the changes are too much, go back to the GUI and try to udnerstand which parameters caused this and change them accordingly.
 Double-check whether all parameters that are allowed to be changed can actually be changed and vice versa.
 - If the outputs and trials look good, try it on a larger bunch of images (videos).
 Videos naturally take much longer time.
 Before switching to video it makes sense to extract some frames from the video in question and use those as examples before applying profiles to the whole video.
-One can use [`ffmpeg`](https://ffmpeg.org) to extract frames or [`vlc player`](https://www.videolan.org/vlc).
+One can use [ffmpeg](https://ffmpeg.org) to extract frames or [vlc player](https://www.videolan.org/vlc).

 ## Worked example

-The file [`aas_basejson_profile-nanda.xlsx`](./example/aas_basejson_profile-nanda.xlsx) contains a sheet with a profile and pre-defined statistical variation.
+The file [aas_basejson_profile-nanda.xlsx](./example/aas_basejson_profile-nanda.xlsx) contains a sheet with a profile and pre-defined statistical variation.
 This refers to the source image `image_source/nanda.jpg'.

 <div align="center">
   <img src="https://github.com/abcnorio/aas-mult/blob/main/image_source/nanda_PAL.jpg">